 However, this rule doesn’t apply to the Gonzaga Women’s Basketball team.
 It’s easy to purchase tickets from gozags.com.
 The games are fun, competitive and full of the Zag spirit and community.
-So, if you’re looking for a game at the Kennel, a women’s game is the way to go, and we highly recommend getting your Zags fix this way.
+So, if you’re looking for a game at the Kennel, the Gonzaga women’s basketball team can help you get your Zags fix as well!

 How to Pronounce Gonzaga

-We have news for you.
 You’re probably pronouncing Gonzaga wrong.
-We want to be understanding, but after two decades of consecutive NCAA tournament appearances, it’s time for viewers, and more importantly sports announcers, to get it right.
+We want to be understanding, but after two decades of consecutive NCAA tournament appearances, it’s time to get it right.
 So, how do you pronounce it?
 Is it Gun-Zaw-Guh?
 Gone-ZAG-uh?
 Gun-Zog-Ah?